Who We Are

 Waves of Hope Dragon Boat Team formed in 1999 as Canada’s 12th dragon boat team for breast cancer survivors.
 We are based in Brandon, Manitoba, Canada and our members live within a 200 km radius of Brandon in western Manitoba.
 We meet to celebrate life and to pursue better health through fitness, sport, social events and outreach activities.

-Our team roster includes both active paddlers (breast cancer survivors) and an on-shore support team (may or may not be survivors).
+Our team roster includes both active paddlers (breast cancer survivors) and a support team (may or may not be survivors).
 A full crew of our dragon boat team is 20 paddlers, one steersperson and one drummer.

 Each year we begin dry land training in April for the upcoming summer season.
 When the winter ice leaves Lake Minnedosa, 50 km north of Brandon, we practice weekly throughout the summer season in our beloved Kindred Spirit.
 Festivals and demonstrations round out our season on the water.

-We celebrate life through dragon boat racing, raise awareness, and promote early detection of breast cancer.
+We celebrate life through dragon boat paddling, raising awareness, and promoting early detection of breast cancer.

 “Prevention is your best Protection”